slewiskelly/ock/README.md

 ### Validation

-To validate file(s), rooted at the given path, against the schema:
+To validate files, rooted at the given path, against the schema:

 ```shell
 ock vet [flags] <path>